 The Science of Meditation: Insights from Dr. Joe Dispenza

 Dr. Joe Dispenza, a renowned neuroscientist and author, has been instrumental in demystifying the science of meditation.
-His work explores the relationship between the mind and body, emphasizing the transformative power of meditation to alter brain function and improve overall health.
+His work explores the relationship between the mind and body, emphasising the transformative power of meditation to alter brain function and improve overall health.

 Brainwave Changes